 Dental Fillings Durham, NC

-A dental filling is one of the most common dental treatments used today to address tooth decay or tooth damage.
-It is used as part of a conservative treatment plan aimed at preserving the natural tooth structure.
-Your local dentist in Durham NC, Dr. Blaylock will perform a tooth filling when a tooth is weakened due to cracks, chips, breaks, cavities, or other reasons.
+A dental filling is one of the most common dental treatments used today to address tooth decay or damage.
+It is part of a conservative treatment plan to preserve the natural tooth structure.
+Your local dentist in Durham, NC, Dr. Blaylock, will fill a tooth when a tooth is weakened due to cracks, chips, breaks, cavities, or other reasons.

 Dental Fillings in Durham, NC

-A dental filling is typically completed during a single visit to our dentist office in Durham, NC.
-Dr. Blaylock will recommend the appropriate material to be used for the filling after a thorough examination to determine the condition of the affected tooth.
-Most patients prefer cosmetic, or “white” fillings for their aesthetics, especially if the filling will be visible when smiling.
+A dental filling typically takes a single visit to our dentist office in Durham, NC.
+After a thorough examination to determine the condition of the affected tooth, Dr. Blaylock will recommend the appropriate material for the filling.
+Most patients prefer cosmetic or “white” fillings for their aesthetics, especially if the filling is visible when smiling.

 Dental Filling Procedure

-Most dental fillings are completed in a single visit, with the exception of porcelain and gold fillings which are fabricated in a local dental lab.
+Most dental fillings are completed in a single visit, except for porcelain and gold fillings fabricated in a local dental lab.
 Using a local anesthetic for your comfort, Dr. Blaylock will prepare the affected tooth, removing any decay, existing fillings, or enough tooth structure to place the filling when repairing a damaged tooth.

 Inlays and Onlays

-Sometimes tooth decay can be too vast for a filling to tackle but isn’t enough to require a full dental crown.
+Sometimes, tooth decay is too vast for a filling to tackle but insufficient to require a full dental crown.
 Inlays and onlays fill the gap between these two dental solutions.
-Inlays fill in the chewing surface of the tooth.
-Onlays treat the biting surface of the tooth as well as the cusps.
-Because of the area they cover, they’re also known as partial crowns.
+Inlays fill in the chewing surface of the tooth, while onlays treat the biting surface of the tooth and the cusps.
+Because of the area they cover, we also call them partial crowns.
 Like dental fillings or crowns, porcelain or composite resin material is used for the restoration.

-The dentist talks to you about the best option to restore your tooth.
+The dentist discusses the best option for restoring your tooth.
 We recommend preserving natural tooth structure as much as possible.
-A dental crown requires your tooth to be shaved down and prepared to make room for the dental crown.
-Inlays and onlays allow us to preserve more of that natural tooth structure while ensuring that your tooth is still stable and reliable.
+A dental crown requires the dentist to shave down your tooth and prepare it to make room.
+Inlays and onlays allow us to preserve more of that natural tooth structure while ensuring that your tooth is stable and reliable.

 Types of Dental Fillings

 Amalgam fillings, made of silver, mercury, tin, and copper, have been used in dentistry for over a century.
 They are durable, resistant to wear and tear, and relatively inexpensive.
-However, they are conspicuous and do not match the color of natural teeth, so they are more commonly used in molars and other teeth that are not easily visible.
+However, they are conspicuous and do not match the color of natural teeth, so we usually use them in molars and other teeth that are not easily visible.

-Composite resin fillings are made of a mixture of plastic and glass materials.
+Composite resin fillings are a mixture of plastic and glass materials.
 They are tooth-colored, so they blend in with the natural teeth and are less noticeable than amalgam fillings.
 Composite fillings bond directly to the tooth structure, providing additional support and preventing further damage.
-They are more aesthetically pleasing than amalgam fillings, but they are not as durable and may need to be replaced sooner.
+They are more aesthetically pleasing than amalgam fillings, but they are not as durable and you may need to replace them sooner.

-Porcelain fillings, or ceramic fillings, are made of a tooth-colored material that closely resembles the natural tooth enamel.
+Porcelain or ceramic fillings are a tooth-colored material that resembles natural tooth enamel.
 They are durable and resistant to staining, making them a popular choice for visible teeth.
 Porcelain fillings are custom-made in a dental laboratory and bonded to the tooth surface, providing a strong and secure restoration.
 However, they are more expensive than other filling materials and may require additional appointments to complete the treatment.

-One of the main reasons dental fillings are needed is tooth decay.
+One of the main reasons people need dental fillings is tooth decay.
 Cavities or holes can form when bacteria in the mouth produce acids that attack the tooth’s enamel.
 If left untreated, the decay can progress into the tooth’s inner layers, causing pain and infection.
-A dental filling is used to fill in the cavity and prevent further decay from occurring.
+A dental filling fills in the cavity and prevents further decay from occurring.

 Additionally, dental fillings may be necessary to improve a tooth’s appearance.
 If a tooth has a noticeable cavity or large filling, it can affect the overall aesthetics of the smile.
-The tooth can be restored to its natural appearance using tooth-colored filling material, blending in seamlessly with the surrounding teeth.
+We can restore the tooth to its natural appearance using tooth-colored filling material, blending in seamlessly with the surrounding teeth.

 Dental Filling FAQs